Sunlighter/CanonicalTypes/README.md

 All the data types can be serialized as binary and deserialized from binary.
 (The deserialization code is currently not secure, which means you should only deserialize trusted byte streams.)
 With the exception of *uninterned symbols* and mutable boxes, the deserialized value will be equal to the serialized one.

+Also, they can be serialized and deserialized as text.

 Here are the data types supported: